PollyHannah/Phylogenomic-study/README.md

 Install conda via https://www.anaconda.com/download/success.

 ### Download the Installer Script

-Get installer script URL by right-clicking on the relevant link here `[text](https://www.anaconda.com/download/success)`.
+Download the installer script using wget command.
+You can find the installer script URL by right-clicking on the relevant link from the Anaconda website linked above.

-Download the installer script using wget command

 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2024.02-1-Linux-s390x.sh